 You might wonder whether there is anything more to say.
 This topic has been turned over and dissected ad nauseam.
 But the recent internet explosion over influential pastor Eugene Peterson’s support then retraction of gay marriage (as I was working on this series) demonstrates unresolved tension within the Body of Christ.
 We are still seriously wrestling with this issue.
 Yet, too often parties in the debate lack an understanding of why the other side believes as it does.
 We also tend to rehash the same outdated arguments even though scholarly conversation has more to offer.
 So, if we are going to engage in a meaningful discussion, we should have one that centers on the crux of the matter and incorporates up to date research.
 I hope this series will contribute to that endeavor and help move the conversation forward.

 The following five post series is intended to be read in order.
 Each essay is essential for understanding the full picture.
-The series will be available in a single PDF booklet for download once all posts are published.
+My hope is to publish this in book form soon.